ForumViriumHelsinki/python-coding-conventions/README.md

 If you have already run `uv sync --active --extra dev`, you can skip the installation step.
 You can update the pre-commit hooks by running: `pre-commit autoupdate`.

-The pre-commit configuration includes Ruff and other essential checks.
+The pre-commit configuration includes Ruff, mypy type checking, and other essential checks.
 You can find the complete configuration in the example [.pre-commit-config.yaml](./.pre-commit-config.yaml).

+### Type Checking with mypy

+[mypy](https://mypy.readthedocs.io/) is a static type checker for Python that helps catch type-related errors before runtime.
+Type checking is mandatory for all new projects.

+Key benefits:
+- Catches type errors at development time
+- Improves code documentation through type annotations
+- Makes refactoring safer and easier
+- Enhances IDE support with better autocomplete

+Run type checking manually:

+`mypy src/`

+Configuration is set up in [pyproject.toml](./pyproject.toml) with strict settings enabled. mypy is also automatically run as part of pre-commit hooks.

 # Other recommended tools